|The Markets of Andalucia are a great pace to stock up on well priced, fresh fruit and vegetables|

 - Casares - Calle de la Carrera

-- Marbella - Ecological Market, Parque de la Alameda, every 1st Saturday of the month (Morning)
+- Marbella - Ecological Market, Parque de la Alameda, 1st Saturday of the month (Morning)

 - Coin - Organic Market, Plaza Villa de Coin, every 3rd Saturday of the month (Morning)

-- Coin - Weekly Market In local Feria grounds
+- Coin - Weekly Market In local Feria ground

 These markets are of a more modern creation.
-Some like the Sabanillas Sunday car boot sale grew out of nothing ten years ago.
+Some like the Sabanillas Sunday car boot sale grew out of a few stalls twenty years ago.
 They tend to sell antiques and souvenirs, leather goods, arts, crafts, paintings, sunglasses leather goods, CD's and fashion accessories.
+We also include Ecological food produc markets.
+Times generally about 10.00 to 14.00 or as specified.

-- Fuengirola - Car boot sale in the fairground
+- Fuengirola - Large Car boot sale in the recinto ferial, Avenida Padre Jesus Cautive.

 - Sotogrande - Upmarket rastro in the port